iSirThijs/Gamerdate/README.md

 # DateR
 This is a school project.
+A small feature of a dating app will be made

 My [Research](https://github.com/GiovanniDw/pt-course/wiki)

 ## Get started